endoflife-date/endoflife.date/.github/ISSUE_TEMPLATE/wrong_data.md

 ---
 name: Report Incorrect Details
-about: Report wrong data of a product on endoflife.date
+about: Report incorrect details of a product on endoflife.date
 title: ''
 labels: 'request'
 assignees: ''